Ayrlin-Renata/CaffeinePortal/README.md

 1. Download `caffeineportal.jar` and stick it in `%appdata%\Roaming\casterlabs-caffeinated\plugins`
 2. Download `CaffeinePortal.tpp`
 3. Open TouchPortal and click the gear icon in the upper right, then *import plug-in*.
-   a.
-Import `CaffeinePortal.tpp`
+4. Import `CaffeinePortal.tpp`
-   b.
-If it asks to trust the plugin, do so.
+5. If it asks to trust the plugin, do so.
+6. Start up CasterLabs Caffeinated.

 ## Use
 CaffeinePortal makes TouchPortal Plug-in States for each CasterLabs Caffeinated event.